-773. Two processes are used to manufacture vinyl chloride: the acetylene process uses mercuric chloride on carbon pellets as a catalyst, and the other is based on the oxychlorination of ethylene (without mercury use).
+819. Two processes are used to manufacture vinyl chloride: the acetylene process uses mercuric chloride on carbon pellets as a catalyst, and the other is based on the oxychlorination of ethylene (without mercury use).
 One facility in the USA used the mercuric chloride process in 1997 (US EPA, 1997a) and worldwide around 100 facilities are using this technology (Chemical and Engineering News, 2010).
-The number has been increasing resently in for example China, where the availability of coal as feedstock favours the use of this technology.
+The number has been increasing in for example China, where the availability of coal as feedstock favours the use of this technology.
 And the mercury consumption for this application is deemed considerable.
 China has however issued a strategy to reduce mercury releases from the sector.
 No information was found concerning specific control measures for mercury emissions from the production of vinyl chloride, most of the mercury is however deemed deposited with used mercury catalysts.
-Also, no emission factors or test data were found in the literature.

-774. In the Russian Federation, four enterprises use mercury-dichloride.
+820. In the Russian Federation, four enterprises use mercury-dichloride.
 Their total input and out balance is presented below.

-Table 5-108 Main releases and receiving media from VCM production with mercury dichloride as catalyst
+Table 5-111 Main releases and receiving media from VCM production with mercury dichloride as catalyst x - Additional release pathways to be considered, depending on specific source and national situation.

-Phase of life-cycle Air Water Land Products General waste Sector specific treatment/ disposal VCM production X X X
+Phase of life-cycle Air Water Land Products General waste Sector specific treatment/ disposal VCM production х х Х

-- X Release pathway expected to be predominant for the sub-category; - x Additional release pathways to be considered, depending on specific source and national situation.
+Notes: X - Release pathway expected to be predominant for the sub-category;